GoldenSylph/Unity3DAutoTestFramework/docs/dev_guide.rst

 ***************************

 Because of the potential need in saving storage data in different places (ex. file system, *PlayerPrefs* class, etc.) this interface was created.
-T
-he current realisation uses *PlayerPrefs* class.
+The current realisation uses *PlayerPrefs* class.
 You can always expand this on file system for example by implementing this interface with specific file system API usage.

 .. code-block:: csharp
    :linenos: